owncloud-archive/documentation/admin_manual/configuration/recover_admin_password.rst

 Resetting a Lost Admin Password
 ===============================

-If you lose your ownCloud admin password, the easy way to reset it to ask another admin on your ownCloud server to reset it for you.
-If this is not an option, then follow this method.
+If you lose your ownCloud admin password, the easy way to reset it is to ask another admin on your ownCloud server to reset it for you, or to use the normal email reset.
+If neither of these are an option, then follow this method.

 Create a plain-text file containing these lines::